A comprehensive resource for safe and responsible laser use

 - Often the injuries are examined by persons without experience in laser eye injuries, so they are misdiagnosed.
 For example, a pre-existing condition may be mistaken for a new eye injury.
 Or given the power of lasers in the crowd, it becomes highly unlikely that any of the lasers could cause the reported injuries.

 - Sometimes a person exposed to bright laser light will rub their eyes too hard.
-This rubbing can scratch the cornea.
-It is painful but it will heal.
-This is not directly caused by the laser light.
-Visible laser light passes through the clear cornea and is focused by the lens on the retina (where actual damage can occur).
+This rubbing can scratch the cornea, which is the clear outer surface of the eye.
+A corneal abrasion is painful but fortunately will heal within a few days.
+This injury is not directly caused by the laser light.
+The clear cornea was not affected by the visible laser light.
+What is of concern is the light-absorbing retina, where actual damage can occur.

 We often see press reports of pilots and others where it is incorrectly claimed that visible laser light damaged a person's cornea.
 Actually, it is the post-exposure rubbing that caused the corneal injury.